KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/03_account_linking/01_link.md

 Link another account to the DID.
 The sender will provide the deposit and pay the fees, but will not be linked to the DID in any way.
-The account that should be linked must sign a challenge to proof that the account agrees to be linked.
+The account that should be linked must sign a challenge to prove that the account agrees to be linked.

-The proof contains the DID that the account will be linked to and an expiration date (as a blocknumber), to prevent replay attacks.
+The proof contains the DID that the account will be linked to and an expiration date (in terms of blocks), to prevent replay attacks.
 The proof will only be valid up until the blocknumber is reached.

 <Tabs